dr-tony-lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 |:---------------------:|:-----------------------:|
 | ![image7]       		|   	![image8]         |

+## Training

+The csv of the data sets stored in different folders during the training were processed first to yield two list, one for image names, and another for the directions.
+The lists were then shuffled randomly, and then splited into the training set containing 90% of data, and the validation set containing 10% of the data.

+Two training data generators were used during data, one for training data, and another for validation data.
+The generators shuffle the data first, then generate batches of training data by reading images specified in the corresponding image name list into an image list.

+## Tuning
+The initial training contains only the center lane driving samples, and the car went off the road quickly.
+Corrected driving samples were progressively added in seperated trainings until results were acceptable.
+The followings were observed:

+* If we continue training using new samples, the effects of the new sample may be very small, due to learning rate decay strategy that will result in very small learning rate.
+* The best results were obtained using the trained weights with a learning rate the is close to the initial learning rate.
+In order to avoid the new samples to become dominate the resulting network, a good portions of orioginal training samples were also included.
+* The correction training did not use as many epochs as the originl training, but the result of 'correction' was evident.

+During tuning, weights of the convolutional layer were freezed using the --tune commandline options, and the fully connected network layers were fine-tuned.

 ## Results

-The final training consists of 92,843 training samples, and 10,316 validation samples.
+The final training consists of 96,874 training samples, and 10,764 validation samples.

 The training time for 40 epochs was around 6,800 seconds on a Windows 10 PC with Intel 7700K CPU, GTX1080, and 16GB of RAM.

 The network were able to accomplish over 97.5% validation accuracy at the initial epoch, and checkpoints were save at each epochs that exceedes 99.5% training accuracy.
-The final training accuracy was above 99.8% and validation accuracy was above 99.7%.
+The final training and validation accuracy was above 99.9%.

+The final trained model went through further fine tunes by applying a subset of the original samples and new samples created to improve the driving.

-The training and validation loss obtained during the trainings is show in the following figure.
+The training and validation loss obtained during the trainings and one of the tunings are show in the following figure.

 ![image2]
+![image11]

 The validation loss and the training loss converge between 15 to 20 epochs.
 The the training loss moved slightly below the validation loss.
 This represents a good fit.

 In my prior submission, the trainig loss was higher than the validation loss.
 The was the result of moving the last dropout layer from the second last layer fully connected layer to the flatten layer.
 The effect of this model change on the validation accuracy is, however, neglectable.

 The test result of the model with the simulator is demonstrated in [run1.mp4](run1.mp4) video: